American Song Contest: Qualifying rounds

 In each qualifying round, 11-12 songs competed for four spots in the semi-final, with the outcome decided upon by the votes from a jury panel and a public vote.
 An automatic qualifier from each round was determined by the juries, while the remaining three spots were decided by a combination of the jury and public votes.
 Moreover, two artists with the highest streams to this point returned as "redemption picks" and would join the qualifiers in the semi-finals.

-Map of states and territories competing in the qualifier rounds.

 Qualifiers 1

 The first qualifier round was held on Monday, March 21.
 At the end of the broadcast, it was announced that the jury had selected Rhode Island to advance to the semi-final.
 On April 18, it was announced on The Kelly Clarkson Show that Wyoming had advanced to the semi-final, being the first redemption pick.